projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 the Service VM.
 The ACRN kernel source code provides a predefined configuration file and a makefile to build the ACRN kernel binary and associated components.
 The kernel build can take 15 minutes or less on a fast computer, but could take an hour or more depending on the performance of your development computer.
-For more information about the kernel parameters, see :ref:`kernel-parameters`.

 .. _overview_dev_install: